Cover Art |

 This six page article and one page (overly abstract) map by David L. Pulver is a discussion on Super Dungeons, giant dungeons, obviously, and how adventures might work in them.
 It starts with justifications for why a giant dungeon might exist underground.
 It then goes into how to handle mapping and travelling.
 This preamble leads to the example dungeon, The Caverns of Willowdeep.

 The description includes a few hundred years of history, notes about big players, a few nearby major landmarks, and some random encounter tables, and descriptions of the first 16 rooms of the megadungeon, which one can add to more rooms.
-It includes stats for three original monsters as well, but does reference a few books for more (Dungeon Fantasy 2, 5, Monsters 1, and the Basic Set
+It includes stats for three original monsters as well, but does reference a few books for more (Dungeon Fantasy 2, 5, Monsters 1, and the Basic Set.

 I like the dungeon a lot, but haven't used it because I haven't found an opportunity for it yet.
 I think the map included is a bit too basic, but it does illustrate the concept they were going for, and does it well, so that's something.
 I think I would use the advice to create my own megadungeon one day, if I ever felt like making a megadungeon.